 I have also worked on Phenomenology of models with extra dimensions and Mathematical physics.
 I am keenly interested in the problem of Dark Matter and in Gravity.

-In the Michaelmas 2018 term I am teaching the Part III course “Particle Physics“.
+- Past teaching: the Part III course “Particle Physics“.